This article explains how to set up (configure) and run a workflow using inputs from a table.

-Formatting requirement - The quotes are necessary if you are directly referencing a file URL.
+Formatting requirement - The quotes are necessary if you directly reference a file URL.

 Video and tutorial workflow resources

-Hands-on practice setting up and running a workflow analysisTo practice setting up and running workflows, work through the Terra-Workflows-QuickStart workspace.
-It should take about half an hour to complete the hands-on tutorial and cost less than a dime (GCP costs).
+Hands-on practice setting up and running a workflow analysisTo practice setting up and running workflows, try the T101 Workflows QuickStart (click for guide) workspace.
+It should take about half an hour to complete the hands-on tutorial and cost less than a dime (Google Cloud costs).

-(Note that to run the exercises you will need to clone the workspace under your own billing project.)
+(Note: To run the exercises, you need to clone the workspace under your own billing project.)